Veridise/veridise-docs/orca/getting_started/running_orca_through_saas.md

 A "project" is used to group together the results of multiple runs of Veridise's tools (this could be runs of different tools on the same source code or even multiple runs of the tools over different versions of code for the same project).
 The core unit within a project is the code under test.
 Each project will be associated with a specific folder structure that should be associated with a given set of Ethereum contracts, their build tools, etc.

 To create a project, simply click the `+ New Project` button and you will be taken to the project creation Wizard.
-Enter in a name (we will use Hello World for this demo) and away we go.
+Enter in a name (we will use NewProject for this demo) and away we go.

 ![image](img/new_project.png)